matheusvclls/starbucks_offers/README.md

 ## Instruction <a name="instruction"></a>

-Execute all cells of starbucks_offers.ipynb
+Create the folder models in the root path and execute all cells of starbucks_offers.ipynb

 ## Project Motivation<a name="motivation"></a>